What’s the difference between a Manipulation and an Adjustment?

 Mobilizing the joints of the spine is a practice most chiropractors, some physical therapists and a few osteopaths use to alleviate patients’ pain and enhance their range of motion.
 This care can be effective for short-term pain relief.

 Research has proven that the source of a person’s pain can often be traced back to poor spinal position/structure.
 Although spinal manipulation may provide temporary relief, it is not a long-term or lasting solution to the existing health problem.

 Therefore, in addition to mobilizing, we work to biomechanically and permanently improve posture/spinal structure if it deviates significantly from the norm, creating long-term pain relief and long-term enhancement of overall body functioning.

 The impact of spinal structural improvement is far-reaching:

 - Less mechanical stress on internal organs

 - Better range of motion

 - Ability to do things again that you thought were lost forever!

-Ask us if spinal structural improvement is right for you to achieve optimal health and wellness.
+Ask a trusted chiropractor in Tucker, GA if the spinal structural improvement is right for you to achieve optimal health and wellness.